Tanq16/containerized-security-toolkit/README.md

 </details>

-Now, the start function can be executed to start the docker container in a detached state which can be ssh-ed into using teh password that is printed on the screen after the container ID.
+Now, the start function can be executed to start the docker container in a detached state which can be ssh-ed into using the password that is printed on the screen after the container ID.

 Following the CLI-Productivity Suite, it's best to dp the following &rarr;